stevesaliman/gradle-properties-plugin/README.md

 Next, the plugin creates a project property named "filterTokens".
 The filter tokens is an array of name-value pairs that can be used when doing a filtered file copy.
 There will be token for each property defined in the given properties file.
 The name of each token will be the name of the property from the properties file, after converting the camel case property name to dot notation.
 In our example, the "applicationLogDir=/opt/tomcat/logs" entry in the property file will create a token named "application.log.dir" with the value of /opt/tomcat/logs

-Finally, the properties plugin adds the {@code requiredProperty}
-and {@code requiredProperties} properties to every task in the build (and causes it to be added to new tasks defined later).
-These properties can be used in the configuration of a task define which properties must be present for that task to work.
-Required properties will be checked between the Gradle configuration and execution phases.
+Finally, the properties plugin adds some property closures to every task in the build (and causes them to be added to new tasks defined later).
+These properties can be used in the configuration of a task define which properties must (or should) be present for that task to work.
+Properties will be checked between the Gradle configuration and execution phases.

 **Step 4: Define prep tasks**

 Before the build can happen, tokenized files need to be copied to the right locations in the project.
-Thisorg.apache.tools.ant.filters.ReplaceTokens, tokens: can be done with a task like the following:
+This can be done with a task like the following:

 ```groovy
 task prep() {